-pushes and pulls on the motion of attached to an object being pulled, a person each other.]
-[Assessment Boundary: Asses same time.
+pushes and pulls on the motion of attached to an object being pulled, a perso each other.]
+[Assessment Boundary: Asse same time.
 Assessment does not include non-co K-PS2-2.
-Analyze data to determine if a design with a push or a pull.
-[Clarification Sobject move a certain distance, follow a policy of the second Statement: Examples of problems requiring a solution c particular path, and knock down other objects.
-Examples oject and a structure that would cause an object such as hes or pulls could include a string ad two objects colliding and pushing nt directions, but not both at the ets.] speed or direction of an object ould include having a marble or other s of solutions could include tools such The performance expectations above were developed I using the following elements from the NRC docum Education: ent A Framework for K-12 Science Science and Engineering Practices Disciplinary Core Ideas Crosscutting Concepts Planning and carrying out investigations to answer questions or test solutions to problems in K-2 builds on prior experiences and progresses to simple investigations, based on fair tests, which provide data to support explanations or design solutions.
+Analyze data to determine if a desig with a push or a pull.
+[Clarification S object move a certain distance, follow a person object move a certain distance, follow a person distance and person object move a certain distance and person object move a certain distance and person distance and person object move a certain distance and person distance and p statement: Examples of problems requiring a solution c articular path, and knock down other objects.
+Examples ject and a structure that would cause an object such as nes or pulls could include a string ad two objects colliding and pushing nt directions, but not both at the ets.] speed or direction of an object ould include having a marble or other s of solutions could include tools such The performance expectations above were developed using the following elements from the NRC docum Education: ent A Framework for K-12 Science Science and Engineering Practices Disciplinary Core Ideas Crosscutting Concepts Planning and carrying out investigations to answer guestions or test solutions to problems in K-2 builds on prior experiences and progresses to simple investigations, based on fair tests, which provide data to support explanations or design solutions.
 With guidance, plan and conduct an investigation in collaboration with peers.
 (K-PS2-1) Analyzing and Interpreting Data Analyzing data in K-2 builds on prior experiences and progresses to collecting, recording, and sharing observations.
 PS2.A: Forces and Motion Pushes and pulls can have differentstrengths and directions.
 (KPS2-1), (K-PS2-2) Pushing or pulling on an object can change the speed or direction of its motion and can start or stop it.
 (K-PS2-1), (K-PS2-2) PS2.B: Types of Interactions When objects touch or collide, they push on one another and can change motion.
-(K-PS2-1) PS3.C: Relationship Between Energy and Forces A bigger push or pull makes things speed up or slow down more quickly. (secondary toK-PS2-1) ETS1.A: Defining Engineering Problems A situation that people want to change or create can be approached as a problem to be solved through engineering.
+(K-PS2-1) PS3.C: Relationship Between Energy and Forces A bigger push or pull makes things speed up or slow down more quickly. (secondary to K-PS2-1) ETS1.A: Defining Engineering Problems A situation that people want to change or create can be approached as a problem to be solved through engineering.
 Such problems may have many acceptable solutions. (secondary to KPS2-2) Cause and Effect • Simple tests can be designed to gather evidence to support or refute student ideas about causes.
 (K-PS2-1),(K-PS2-2)